-- Library customers must be considerate of others in the library and treat other customers, staff and volunteers with courtesy and respect, honor others’ privacy and keep all conversations quiet.
+- Library customers must be considerate of others in the library and treat other customers, staff and volunteers with courtesy and respect, honor other customers’ privacy and keep all conversations quiet.
 Loud, abusive or threatening language will not be tolerated.

-- Any action recognized as illegal is prohibited in the library including possession or use of firearms, weapons and illegal substances.
+- Any action recognized as illegal is prohibited in the library including possession or use of firearms, weapons and illegal or controlled substances.

 - Food and beverages may only be consumed in designated areas.
 All beverages must have a lid in the library.

 - If a person creates or emanates a detectable odor, including that of controlled substances, that disturbs other library customers or staff, they will be asked to leave until the situation is corrected.